 Although the Boyer Report is out of print, architecture libraries may have a copy.
 NCARB undertook a review of the report to evaluate issues and recommendations that the report raised.
 These are summarized in the Report of the NCARB Carnegie/Boyer Review Task Force, which is available on the NCARB website here.

-The NCARB Award was created to support creation of educational initiatives that integrate practice and education in the academy.
-Both documents outline a variety of issues that are central to the integration of practice and education in the academy that faculty members may want to reference.
-Within the larger objective of integrating of practice and education, the NCARB Award allows faculty members to develop proposals that respond to these criteria in relation to their institution's specific context and needs.
+The NCARB Award is intended to address specific areas in which the academy can bridge the gap between education and practice and better prepare students for internships and future careers as architects.
+These documents outline a variety of issues that are central to the integration of practice and education in the academy that faculty members may want to reference in considering projects for the 2013 NCARB Award.
+Within the larger objective of integrating practice and education, the NCARB Award allows faculty members to develop proposals that respond to these criteria in relation to their institutions specific context and needs.

 Based on previous proposals, what suggestions do you have to make the submission process more effective?